KoneMuhammad/KoneMuhammad/README.md

-# telling stories through software
+# software engineer, Muhammad Kone

-software engineer
 ---
-muhammad Kone is the name. im delighted that you stumbled upon this github
+glad you came to this github. using Kotlin to make cool projects, looking foward to connect